Latent Space Smoothing for Individually Fair Representations: Introduction

-\paragraph{Main contributions} Our main contributions are: \begin{itemize} \item A novel input similarity metric for high-dimensional data via latent space interpolation. \item A scalable representation learning method with individual fairness certification for models operating on high-dimensional data via randomized smoothing. \item An efficient implementation and an evaluation of our method on a variety of image classification tasks. \end{itemize}
+\textbf{Main contributions} {} {} We make the following contributions: \begin{itemize}[noitemsep,topsep=0pt] \item A novel input similarity metric for high-dimensional data defined via interpolation in the latent space of generative models. \item A scalable representation learning method with individual fairness certification for models using high-dimensional data via randomized smoothing. \item A large-scale evaluation of our method on various image classification tasks. \end{itemize}

-\section{Related work}
+\section{Related Work}

-In this work, we consider individual fairness, which requires that similar individuals are treated similarly~\citep{dwork2012fairness}.
-In contrast, group fairness enforces that specific classification statistics are equal across different groups of the population~\citep{dwork2012fairness, hardt2016equality}.
+In this work, we consider individual fairness, which requires that similar individuals be treated similarly~\cite{dwork2012fairness}.
+In contrast, group fairness enforces specific classification statistics to be equal across different groups of the population~\cite{dwork2012fairness,hardt2016equality}.
 While both fairness notions are desirable, they also both suffer from certain shortcomings.
-For instance, models satisfying group fairness may still discriminate against individuals~\citep{dwork2012fairness} or subgroups~\citep{kearns2018preventing}.
-In contrast, the central challenge limiting practical adoption of individual fairness is the lack of a widely accepted similarity metric~\citep{yurochkin2020training}.
-While recent work has made progress in developing similarity metrics for tabular data~\citep{wang2019empirical, mukherjee2020two, maity2021statistical, yurochkin2021sensei, ilvento2020metric}, defining a concise similarity for high-dimensional data remains challenging and is a key goal of our work.
+For instance, models satisfying group fairness may still discriminate against individuals~\cite{dwork2012fairness} or subgroups~\cite{kearns2018preventing}.
+In contrast, the central challenge limiting practical adoption of individual fairness is the lack of a widely accepted similarity metric~\cite{yurochkin2020training}.
+While recent work has made progress in developing similarity metrics for tabular data~\cite{ilvento2020metric,maity2021statistical,mukherjee2020two,wang2019empirical,yurochkin2021sensei}, defining similarity concisely for high-dimensional data remains challenging and is a key contribution of our work.